espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

     // Enable Station DHCP.
 If the last DHCP mode is 2, the current DHCP mode will be 3.
     AT+CWDHCP=1,1

     // Disable SoftAP DHCP.
 If the last DHCP mode is 3, the current DHCP mode will be 1.
     AT+CWDHCP=0,2

 .. _cmd-DHCPS:

-:ref:`AT+CWDHCPS <WiFi-AT>`: Query/Set the IPv4 Addresses Allocated by an {IDF_TARGET_NAME} SoftAP DHCP Server
+:ref:`AT+CWDHCPS <WiFi-AT>`: Query or Set the IPv4 Addresses Allocated by an {IDF_TARGET_NAME} SoftAP DHCP Server
 ------------------------------------------------------------------------------------------------------------

 Query Command